thinking-tower/Fourier-and-Images/README.md

 Too big of an image might cause your computer to freeze!
 Resizing the image to (200, 200) is a safe choice and anything above (500, 500) starts to get a bit sketchy.

 # Animation
 Anything above 1000 n_approximations takes a bit of time to animate.
 Recommend speed = 8.
+In this setting, saving the animation takes about 10 minutes.

 # Improvements
-1) Using FFT to calculate the Fourier Series coefficients
+1) Use FFT to calculate the Fourier Series coefficients
 2) Improve edge detection algorithm
 3) Improve the function(s) that order the points from the edge detection algorithm